pkgw/website/content/2025/state-of-the-doc-tools.md

 documentation online for free. **[ReadTheDocs]** is the standard for Python, **[docs.rs]** for Rust, and in a certain sense, **[CTAN]** for LaTeX are examples.
-If there’s one thing I’ve come to appreciate over the years, it’s that to first order no one wants to host their own content if they don’t have to, and in my experience services like these have been transformative for how scientific software is documented.
+If there’s one thing I’ve come to appreciate over the years, it’s that to first order nobody wants to host their own content, and in my experience services like these have been transformative for how scientific software is documented.
 That is, the universe of documentation tools to consider includes not just authoring tools, but also publishing platforms.

 [ReadTheDocs]: https://readthedocs.io/
 [docs.rs]: https://docs.rs/